serverless/serverless/docs/providers/aws/events/alb.md

         requestExtraParams: # optional.
 The query parameters (up to 10) to include in the redirect request to the authorization endpoint
           prompt: 'login'
           redirect: false
-        scope: 'first_name age' # The set of user claims to be requested from the IdP.
+        scope: 'first_name age' # Can be a combination of any system-reserved scopes or custom scopes associated with the client.
 The default is openid
         sessionCookieName: '🍪' # The name of the cookie used to maintain session information.
 The default is AWSELBAuthSessionCookie
         sessionTimeout: 7000 # The maximum duration of the authentication session, in seconds.
 The default is 604800 seconds (7 days).
       authenticateOidc: